 I am a man.
 What do you expect?

-I sometimes get the accusation that I disparage women too, which always ends up meaning either that I disparage the modern ‘idenity’ of insane women or that I disparge one woman who is, in order to score a point, temporarily taking on the messianic role of all women.
+I sometimes get the accusation that I disparage women too, which always ends up meaning either that I disparage the modern ‘identity’ of insane women or that I disparage one woman, the reader, who is, in order to score a point, temporarily taking on the messianic role of all women.

 Talking of which…